oniietzschan/bump-3dpd/README.md

 local cx,cy = world:toCell(x,y)
 ```

 Given a point, return the coordinates of the cell that containg it using the world's `cellSize`.
-Useful mostly for debugging bump, or drawing
+Useful mostly for debugging bump-3dpd, or drawing
 debug info.

 ``` lua